alcrene/sinn-full/sinnfull/models/OU/OU.md

 __all__ = ['OU_AR', 'OU_finite_noise']
 ```

 :::{Note}
 The formulations of the OU process below are written explicitely as functions of $\log \tilde{τ}$ and $\log \tilde{σ}$, where $\tilde{τ}$ and $\tilde{σ}$ are the parameters controlling the correlation time and noise strength of the process respectively.

 We do this because these are scale parameters that may vary over many orders of magnitude, and we've found that inferrence works best for such parameters when performed in log space.
-Moreover, since both are strictly positive, this transformation is bijective.
+Moreover, since both are strictly positive, this transformation is well-defined and bijective.
 :::
 $\newcommand{\T}{\intercal}$